- Archives Home →

 May 23, 2007

 Sen. Coburn foils honor for Rachel CarsonSenate Democrats intend to submit a resolution honoring Rachel Carson author of the controversial book Silent Spring.
-Ms. Carson's book was used to spearhead the campaign to ban the use of certain pesticides, including DDT, that arguably...
+Senator Tom Coburn plans to place a hold on this resolution.

 -